wp-plugins/google-ajax-translation/README.txt

 3. Most problems seem to be theme related so check to see if the plugin works in the default theme (Kubrick).

 == Changelog ==

+0.4.9 (Nick Marshall)

+* Fixed bug where leaving the "Exclude pages" field blank would exclude all pages.
+Sorry again!

 0.4.8 (Nick Marshall)